let4be/crusty/main/README.md

   - it's a good practice to introduce delays between visiting pages, see `default_crawler_settings.delay`.

-  - `robots.txt` is fully supported(using Google's implementation ported to rust)
+  - `robots.txt` filtering is fully supported(using Google's implementation ported to rust, no custom delays or sitemap yet)

   - global IP filtering - you can easily restrict which IP blocks or maybe even countries(if you bring a good IP->Country mapper) you wish to visit(just hack on top of existing DNS resolver when configuring `crusty-core`)